Canada men's national soccer team: 1990s

-With the World Cup to be played in the US, Canada had the opportunity to play a number of high-profile squads in tune-up matches.
+With the World Cup to be played in the United States, Canada had the opportunity to play a number of high-profile squads in tune-up matches.
 The highlight of this set of matches—played against Morocco, Brazil, Germany, Spain, and the Netherlands all within 13 days—was Canada holding eventual World Cup champions Brazil to a 1–1 draw at Commonwealth Stadium, on a 69th-minute equalizer by Eddy Berdusco, on Canada's only real scoring chance in the game.

 With three countries set to qualify out of CONCACAF for the 1998 World Cup, and with Canada handily winning their second round group over El Salvador, Panama, and Cuba, expectations were high for a second qualification in 12 years in the spring of 1997.
-The aging Canadians, however, fared miserably, losing their opening game to Mexico 0–4 and the following one to the US 0–3.
+The aging Canadians, however, fared miserably, losing their opening game to Mexico 0–4 and the following match to the U.S. 0–3.
 In their next two matches, against El Salvador and Jamaica, they could only manage two 0–0 draws in Vancouver.
 A 1–0 win over Costa Rica in Edmonton in their next match thanks to a goal by Berdusco gave Canada some hope at the halfway point but losses to both Jamaica and El Salvador away ended any aspirations as they finished bottom of the group with 6 points from 10 games and a −15 goal difference.
 Having overseen two consecutive World Cup campaigns ending in the side failing to qualify, Lenarduzzi stepped down in 1997 and was replaced by interim head coach Bruce Twamley.